fchollet/keras-blog/content/running-jupyter-on-aws.md

 cd notebooks
 ```

-Start Jupyter Notebook:
+Start Jupyter Notebook by running this command inside the folder you create, on the remote instance:

 ```
 ipython notebook
 ```

-Then, in your local browser, navigate to the public DNS address of your instance (specifically, to port 8888, where the notebook is served).
-You can find it in the connection information tab you get by clicking "connect" in the EC2 console (it looks like `ec2-54-147-126-214.compute-1.amazonaws.com`).
-Make sure that you use HTTPS in the address, e.g. `https://ec2-54-147-126-214.compute-1.amazonaws.com:8888/`
+Then, in your local browser, navigate to the local address which we are fowarding to the remote notebook process, `https://127.0.0.1`.
+Make sure that you use HTTPS in the address, otherwise you will get an SSL error.

 You should see a safety warning:

 ![Safety warning](/img/jupyter-aws/safety-warning.png)

-This warning is simply due to the fact that the SSL certificate we generated isn't verified by any trusted authority (obviously: it's just ours).
+This warning is simply due to the fact that the SSL certificate we generated isn't verified by any trusted authority (obviously: we just generated our own).
 Click "advanced" and proceed to navigate, which is safe.

 You should then be prompted to enter your Jupyter password.
 You will then arrive to the Jupyter dashboard.